 Friends often ask me to recommend them some of my favorite beaches for an epic Spanish vacation.
-And this is the moment when I get completely lost in answer [lol].
-While tourists often head to Costa Brava and Costa del Sol, which I admit partially makes me happy – they don´t end up messing up with my own vacation [lol], there´s more to the story here.
+I often get completely lost in answer [lol].
+While tourists often head to Costa Brava and Costa del Sol (and I also love both of those in the off-season), I admit their travel choice partially makes me happy: the crowds don´t end up messing up with my own beach vacation.

 So, where would I head for the best beaches in Spain?!

 Costa Azahar is the touristic name of the coastal area in the significantly less touristic province of Castellon.
 While the most popular ones among the international tourists are Peñiscola, Alcossebre, and Oropesa, many locals definitely put all their stakes on Benicassim.